 Your Deductible is Higher than the Damages from the Collision

-In this situation, it’s generally not in your best interests to make a claim on your insurance policy.
+In this situation, it’s generally not in your best interest to make a claim on your insurance policy.
 If the collision was straightforward and led to minimal damage to your vehicle only – and no additional property damage or healthcare bills – then you might want to pay out of pocket.

 If you pay out of pocket, you get to maintain a clean insurance record and you save money.
 If you’re absolutely certain the costs of repairs are less than your deductible, then feel free to pay out of pocket.